Olivia Deeble: Career

 Deeble's first major television role was Tamara Noodle in the children's mockumentary comedy Little Lunch.
 A year and a half later, she landed the role of Raffy Morrison on Home and Away, starring in over 200 episodes of the soap.
 In May 2019 finished filming with the show; her final scenes aired on 12 September 2019.

 Deeble plays Princess Roxana in the Disney+ film Secret Society of Second-Born Royals.
 Production took place in May 2019 in Toronto, Canada.

 In 2022, Deeble starred in the six-part drama series More Than This on Paramount+, which she wrote and co-created with Luka Gracie.
 The coming-of-age drama centres on five students and their teacher, played by Bert Labonte.
 The series is produced by Deeble's aunt Charmaine Gorman and mother Kate Gorman, who also co-directed the episodes with John Sheedy.
 Deeble worked on the show during the COVID-19 lockdown while she completed Year 12.

 In 2024 Deeble appears in Alice Maio Mackay's horror film Carnage for Christmas.

+In 2025 Deeble appears in the Miniseries The Imposter.